warkrug/an_introduction_to_sinatra/README.md

 If you point you browser at http://localhost:4567 you should see the 'Hello World' message.

-To close the server us ctrl-C.
+To close the server use ctrl-C.

 Enabling changes
 ----------------